magicmq/pyspigot-documentation/plugincommands.md

 PySpigot has several commands available to use, mostly for loading, unloading, and reloading scripts.
 They are all documented here.

+In general, when a command takes a script name, this is the name of the file *only*.
+This also holds true if the script file is located within a subfolder.
+For example, if you have a script with the path `scripts/test/test.py`, you should reference it by the file name only (`test.py`).
+To load it, you would run the command `/pyspigot load test.py`.
+PySpigot automatically searches the `scripts` folder for a matching script file based on the name you provide, so you don't need to specify the full path of the script file.

 The base command for PySpigot is `/pyspigot`.

 - Syntax: `/pyspigot <argument>`